techman83/pjf.github.io/programming/_posts/2014-01-20-eventstreamr.md

 - You will have to write code at the conference and it will inolve hours of yak shaving
 - If you're making a lot of mistakes, have a nap or if it's late go to bed!

-Overall LCA2014 was a success and I'm happy to report that the solution was extremely reliable, we had some hardware failure and issues with capture devices I'm sure there is more I could write or more lessons I could share, but I will leave you with the following statement and youtube video.
+Overall LCA2014 was a success and I'm happy to report that the solution was extremely reliable, we had some hardware failure and issues with capture devices; scenarios we were quite preparred for.
+I'm sure there is more I could write or more lessons I could share, but I will leave you with the following statement and youtube video.

 Amazing things can happen when your volunteers are not afraid to experiemnt.